The difference between a 7-8 Figure dropshipper and a 5 figure dropshipper.

 Day 1: Introduction

-Most people just go straight into the training or getting new hires to work immediately.
+Most people just go straight into the training or get new hires to work immediately.

 But what we’ve found is that setting the right context and culture is much more important so that they can fit easily with the rest of the team.